Skip to main content

 Age restriction for renting carWhen a user specifically asks about "age restrictions" for vehicles.

-Tipping guidelinesWhen user wants to know about the tipping guidelines that are in place for travellers.
+Tipping guidelinesWhen user wants to know about the tipping guidelines that are in place for travelers.

 Visa requirementsWhen user needs information regarding visa requirements.